 Personal Pro plans for personal and family use start at fairly beefy 2TB storage for the Solo Basic plan or a positively capacious 6TB for the Solo Professional plan.
 One potential catch is that plans must be paid for annually, as there is no monthly payment option.
 That said, the 2TB price per year, in particular, represents good value for money.

 The free plan provides access to most features, but there are some features which are only available to Personal Pro members.

 For businesses, there are two options available under the "For Teams" option.
 There is Teams Standard, which offers 1TB of storage and is priced per user, though you are required to sign up to a minimum of two accounts to begin with.
-There is also Teams Unlimited, which again has a minimum sign up requirement of two accounts, but this offers unlimited storage, which isn't to be sneezed at, especially not at this price point.
+There is also Teams Unlimited, which again has a minimum sign up requirement of two accounts, but this offers unlimited storage for $15 per user per month, which isn't to be sneezed at.
 The Unlimited plan is also the only one to offer telephone support in case of any issues.